cisagov/manage.get.gov/docs/operations/data_migration.md

 This will print out additional, detailed logs.

 `--limitParse 100`
 Directs the script to load only the first 100 entries into the table.
 You can adjust this number as needed for testing purposes.
+**Note:** `--limitParse` is currently experiencing issues and may not work as intended.

 `--resetTable`
 This will delete all the data in transtion_domain.
 It is helpful if you want to see the entries reload from scratch or for clearing test data.